 Two Degrees Offered

 As a computer science major, you can choose to pursue a Bachelor of Science or Bachelor of Arts curriculum.

-- The Bachelor of Arts (BA) degree is designed for multidisciplinary students who wish to learn the basics of computer science and apply it to a different field.
-The BA encourages a minor in another area, such as art, biochemistry, economics, or criminal justice, among others.
+- The Bachelor of Arts degree is designed for multidisciplinary students who wish to learn the basics of computer science and apply it to a different field.
+This degree encourages a minor in another area, such as arts, biochemistry, economics, or criminal justice, among others.

 - WSU computer science alumni have become leaders in local and worldwide companies, universities, and other computing-related areas.

-- Learning labs include SGI and HP workstations for graphics and animation, PC operating systems based on Linux, PC-based networking, and microprocessor development.
+- Learning labs include workstations for graphics and animation, operating systems based on Linux, networking, and microprocessor development.

-- Superb computer facilities include several hundred Unix and Windows workstations with high-speed networking and 10-gigabit internet.
+- Superb computer facilities include Unix and Windows workstations with high-speed networking and 10-gigabit internet.

-- Gain career strength in software engineering, operating systems, neural networks, data mining, computer graphics and animation, computer security, networking, and programming languages.
+- Gain career strength in software engineering, operating systems, neural networks, data mining, parallel computing, computer security, networking, and programming languages.